STS-37: Spacewalks

-Crew seating arrangements
+Crew seat assignments

 Preparations and launch

 The STS-37 mission was successfully launched from launch pad 39B at 9:22:44 a.m.
 EST on April 5, 1991, from the Kennedy Space Center in Florida.
-Resumption of the countdown after the T-9-minute hold was delayed about 4 minutes 45 seconds because of two possible weather-condition violations of the launch commit criteria (LCC).
+Resumption of the countdown after the T−9-minute hold was delayed about 4 minutes 45 seconds because of two possible weather-condition violations of the launch commit criteria (LCC).
 The first concerned the cloud ceiling being 150 m less than the minimum of 2400 m for a return-to-launch-site (RTLS) abort, and the second concerned the possible weather-condition (wind) effects on blast propagation.
 Both conditions were found acceptable and the launch countdown proceeded to a satisfactory launch to an inclination of 28.45°.
 Launch weight: 116040 kg.

 Compton Gamma Ray Observatory

 The primary payload, the Compton Gamma Ray Observatory (CGRO), was deployed on flight day 3.
 CGRO's high-gain antenna failed to deploy on command; it was finally freed and manually deployed by Ross and Apt during an unscheduled contingency spacewalk, the first since April 1985.
 The following day, the two astronauts performed the first scheduled spacewalk since November 1985 to test means for astronauts to move themselves and equipment about while maintaining the then-planned Space Station Freedom.
 CGRO science instruments were Burst and Transient Source Experiment (BATSE), imaging Compton Telescope (COMPTEL), Energetic Gamma Ray Experiment Telescope (EGRET) and Oriented Scintillation Spectrometer Experiment (OSSE).
 CGRO was the second of NASA's four Great Observatories.
 The Hubble Space Telescope, deployed during Mission STS-31 in April 1990, was the first.
 CGRO was launched on a two-year mission to search for the high-energy celestial gamma ray emissions, which cannot penetrate Earth's atmosphere.
 At about 16000 kg, CGRO was the heaviest satellite to be deployed into low Earth orbit from the Shuttle.
 It was also designed to be the first satellite that could be refueled in orbit by Shuttle crews.
 Five months after deployment, NASA renamed the satellite the Arthur Holly Compton Gamma Ray Observatory, or Compton Observatory, after the Nobel Prize-winning physicist who did important work in gamma-ray astronomy.